Cyberbullying is a problem, but how big or significant a problem remains to be determined.

 While most of these studies look at cyberbullying among people aged 18 and younger, adults also can bully and be bullied (although it is considered harassment or cyber harassment).
 One 2021 report found that 41% of American adults experience cyber harassment.
 Some adults also bully or cyberbully kids.

 The type of person who becomes a cyberbully varies greatly.
 As there are many forms of cyberbullying, there are many types of cyberbullies.

-One common factor among young people is that the bully is seven times as likely to know the bullied very well—to be a current or former friend or love interest—than to be a stranger.
-With adults, more than one-third of cyber-harassers are strangers.
+One common factor among young people is that the bully is seven times more likely to know the bullied person very well—to be a current or former friend or love interest—than to be a stranger.
+With adults, almost two-thirds of cyber-harassers know their victim.

-A study of Massachusetts freshmen at Bridgewater State College found that of the 22% who admitted to being a cyberbully, the most common motives were:
+A 2008 study of freshmen at Bridgewater State College found that 20% admitted to cyberbullying in high school.
+Their most common motives were:

-- Out of anger or for revenge.
+- Anger or revenge.
 Female bullies (54%) were more likely to cite this reason than male bullies (38%).
-This includes what StopCyberbullying.org labels vengeful angels, people who retaliate for some perceived harm to themselves or friends.
+StopCyberbullying.org labels people who retaliate for some perceived harm to themselves or friends as vengeful angels.

-- Just “something to do.”
+- Something to do.
 Females, 13%; males, 15%.
 Includes bored so-called mean girls who want to impress their clique.

 - Peer pressure.
 Females and males, 3%.

-Still, others don’t see themselves as cyberbullies at all.
-They don’t realize the harm they may be potentially causing, or see it as a harmless joke.
+Some cyberbullies do not see themselves as cyberbullies.
+They do not realize the harm they can cause or see it as a harmless joke.